 for in the back I have a lot filled with Christmas trees galore."

-Always ask, you never know what the answer will be; besides, celebrating with what is your's though small, makes for a happier and guilt-free celebration.
+Always ask, you never know what the answer will be.

 Oh, what the heck, it was just a silly little poem that I wrote one night as I sat watching my tree sparkle.
 I suspect that Santa has so many Elves moving about, that such a thing could never come about.
 Besides, who would steal from Santa Claus?